DerkNiessink/NeutroWater/docs/docs/theory.md

 | 6           | [Distance To Next Collision](./theory.md#13-distance-to-next-collision) |
 | 7           | [Neutron Interactions](./theory.md#24-neutron-interactions)             |
 | 8-9         | [Handling Scattering Interaction](./theory.md#25-handling-scattering-interaction)     |

+In the simulation, positions and energies of the neutrons are stored.
+Several properties can be computed and measured from this data post-simulation.
+The procedure of measuring these properties is described in [Measuring Quantities](#6-measuring-quantities).

 ## 2. Neutron Physics